v-gb/ocamlmig/doc/what.md

   _)' Floatarray.get` could be useful.
 Or [this example](https://github.com/v-gb/Gillian/commit/e15ac20a5fac0849dae51523d1b73f1612f976e5),
   which is not easily done with sed due to precedence changes.

+# What ocamlmig doesn't do

+The ocamlmig executable supports specific form of rewrites that are too limiting in some cases.
+One could rewrite code in arbitrary ways by using ocamlmig as a library instead.
+Then, only the limitations of the library itself would potentially be
+limiting: only builds that use dune and ocamlformat are supported (except for very simple changes), and of course functionality may not be implemented (like build feedback while rewriting files).

 # Using ocamlmig